kb100/signal-authenticator/FAQ.md

 Long answer: even if you register with a Google voice number, Google cannot see your authentication tokens.
-The reason is that the tokens are end-to-end encrypted and transmitted through signal, not through SMS.
+The reason is that the tokens are end-to-end encrypted and transmitted through Signal, not through SMS.
 One end is your phone, the other end is your computer.
 Neither end is your Google voice SMS inbox.
-The only reason a Google voice number is suggested is because signal requires a "real" phone number in order to register, regardless of whether you are registering from a phone or computer.
+The only reason a Google voice number is suggested is because Signal requires a "real" phone number in order to register, regardless of whether you are registering from a phone or computer.
-However, signal itself depends on Google play services in a way that Google may be able to tell when you receive an authentication token, but Google will not be able to distinguish between this authentication token versus any other signal message that you receive on your phone without doing some kind of traffic correlation attack.
+However, Signal itself depends on Google play services in a way that Google may be able to tell when you receive an authentication token, but Google will not be able to distinguish between this authentication token versus any other Signal message that you receive on your phone without doing some kind of traffic correlation attack.
 In any case, the tokens themselves are never seen by Google.